Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Asymptotics

 \subsection{Separable and principal partitions}

 In this section, we define special kinds of partitions that help us prove our asymptotic estimates of the standardized moments of the demerit factor.
 Some partitions, which we will call {\it separable partitions}, contribute to the moments in ways that are easier to quantify, and among these are the {\it principal partitions}, whose contributions dominate those of all other contributory partitions.
 Before we can define these two kinds of partitions, we need some preliminary definitions to describe different kinds of partitions.
 Throughout this section, whenever ${\mathcal X}$ is a set of sets, $\cup{\mathcal X}$ is shorthand for $\bigcup_{X \in {\mathcal X}} X$. \begin{definition}[Equation-disjoint] Let $p \in \N$, $\cP \in \Part(p)$, and $P,Q \in \cP$.
-We say that $P$ and $Q$ are \textit{equation-disjoint} to mean that there is no $e \in [p]$ such that both $P$ and $Q$ have nontrivial intersections with $\eindexset$. \end{definition} \begin{definition}[Equation-identical] Let $p \in \N$, $\cP \in \Part(p)$, and $P,Q \in \cP$.
-We say that $P$ and $Q$ are \textit{equation-identical} and write $P\sim Q$ to mean that for every $e \in [p]$, the intersection $(\eindexset) \cap P$ is empty if and only if $(\eindexset) \cap Q$ is empty. \end{definition} \begin{definition}[Equation-imbricate] Let $p \in \N$, $\cP \in \Part(p)$, and $P,Q \in \cP$.
+We say that $P$ and $Q$ are \textit{equation-disjoint} to mean that for every $e \in [p]$, at least one of $(\eindexset) \cap P$ or $(\eindexset) \cap Q$ is empty. \end{definition} \begin{definition}[Equation-identical] Let $p \in \N$, $\cP \in \Part(p)$, and $P,Q \in \cP$.
+We say that $P$ and $Q$ are \textit{equation-identical} to mean that for every $e \in [p]$, the intersection $(\eindexset) \cap P$ is empty if and only if $(\eindexset) \cap Q$ is empty. \end{definition} \begin{definition}[Equation-imbricate] Let $p \in \N$, $\cP \in \Part(p)$, and $P,Q \in \cP$.
 We say that $P$ and $Q$ are \textit{equation-imbricate} to mean that they are neither equation-disjoint or equation-identical. \end{definition} We record without proof the evident fact that equation-identicality is an equivalence relation, and introduce the quotient by this relation. \begin{lemma} Let $p \in\N$ and $\cP \in \Part(p)$.
-Then the equation-identicality relation $\sim$ is an equivalence relation on $\cP$. \end{lemma} \begin{definition}[Equation-identicality class and quotient partition] Let $p \in \N$ and $\cP \in \Part(p)$.
+Then the equation-identicality relation is an equivalence relation on $\cP$. \end{lemma} \begin{definition}[Equation-identicality class and quotient partition] Let $p \in \N$ and $\cP \in \Part(p)$.
 An equivalence class of the equation-identical relation on $\cP$ is called an {\it equation-identicality class} of $\cP$.
-The partition of $\cP$ into equation-identicality classes is called the {\it quotient partition} (or just {\it quotient}) of $\cP$, and is written $\cP/\sim$. \end{definition} Now we are ready to introduce the concepts of separable and principal partitions. \begin{definition}[Separable partition] If $p \in \N$ and $\cP \in \Part(p)$, then we say that $\cP$ is {\it separable} to mean that no two classes of $\cP$ are equation-imbricate.
+The partition of $\cP$ into equation-identicality classes is called the {\it quotient partition} (or just {\it quotient}) of $\cP$. \end{definition} Now we are ready to introduce the concepts of separable and principal partitions. \begin{definition}[Separable partition] If $p \in \N$ and $\cP \in \Part(p)$, then we say that $\cP$ is {\it separable} to mean that no two classes of $\cP$ are equation-imbricate.
 We use $\Sep(p)$ to denote the set of all separable partitions in $\Part(p)$. \end{definition} \begin{definition}[Principal partition] If $p\in\N$ and $\cP \in \Con(p)\cap\Sep(p)$, then we say that $\cP$ is {\it principal} to mean that $|P|=2$ for every $P \in \cP$. \end{definition} Now we recognize that the action of $\cWp$ on partitions preserves all the concepts that we have introduced above. \begin{lemma} Let $p\in\N$, $\cP\in\Part(p)$, $P,Q\in \cP$, and $\pi\in\cWp$.
 Then $P$ and $Q$ are equation-disjoint (resp., equation-identical, equation-imbricate) if and only if $\pi(P)$ and $\pi(Q)$ are equation-disjoint (resp., equation-identical, equation-imbricate). \end{lemma} \begin{proof} Let $\pi=\left((\delta_0,\ldots,\delta_{p-1}),\epsilon\right)$.
 We note that the action \eqref{Mikhail} of $\pi$ implies that $\pi(\eindexset) \subseteq \eeindexset$, but $\pi$ is a permutation and $|\eindexset|=|\eeindexset|=4$, so that